 If you have any questions about prenups before getting started, you can click here to chat with us on Live Chat to receive instant answers.

-The actual drafting of the agreement should be done by a qualified solicitor with experience and knowledge of prenup drafting.
+The actual drafting of the agreement should be done by a qualified family solicitor with experience and knowledge of prenup drafting.

 However, if there is an agreement to obtaining a prenup before getting married, then it’s unnecessary to spend thousands.

 A template document from Google will not be legally enforceable in UK law and ultimately will be a waste of your time.

 Use our secure online order form to get started with our prenuptial agreement drafting service.
 Our service is £299 fixed-fee, which means there are no hidden or extra costs involved, unlike high-street solicitors.
 Our clients tend to save over £750 when compared to quotes from local solicitors.

 You now need to provide us with the agreement information, however, unlike high-street solicitors, we don’t require you to take time off work or arrange childcare to do so; simply complete an online questionnaire at your convenience using a PC or Laptop.